analogdevicesinc/testbenches/README.md

 This repository contains testbenches and verification components for system level projects or components connected at block level from the [hdl](https://github.com/analogdevicesinc/hdl) repository.

 This repository is not a stand alone one.
-It must be checked out or linked as a submodule inside the [hdl](https://github.com/analogdevicesinc/hdl) repository you want to test.
+It must be cloned or linked as a submodule inside the [hdl](https://github.com/analogdevicesinc/hdl) repository you want to test.

 The folder structure of the hdl will look as follows: